 Through the Vice President for Equity, Diversity and Inclusion, the Membership Committee reports to the SIAM Council.

 The SIAM Membership Manager serves as the SIAM staff representative to the committee.

 The Chair of the Membership Committee may appoint ad hoc working groups to address any special needs identified by the committee.

 SIAM recommends that appointed committee members serve at most two consecutive terms, although exceptions can be made in special circumstances.

-The SIAM President, in consultation with the SIAM Secretary, shall make the at-large appointments to this committee.
+The SIAM President, upon recommendation of the Committee on Committees and Appointments, shall make the at-large appointments to this committee.
 Committee membership should reflect the breadth and diversity of the Society.
 Committee members should have broad knowledge of the Society and its members.